OCA/sale-workflow/sale_restricted_qty/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module allows to define min, max and multiple order quantity on product.
-Min and Max order quantity is either required or recommanded.
+Min and Max order quantity is either required or recommended.
-If you check "Force mini/max Qty" on product the min/max qty do not block sale order.
+If you check "Force min/max Qty" on product the min/max qty do not block sale order.
 This can be used if the available stock is less then the min qty or if you want to sell sample products.